feobaby/hasura-todo-app/README.md

 - declaration of all the state variables
 - a function called `handleSubmit` is created to destructure objects(variables) from the `insertNote` state, remember that the `insertNote` state was already assigned to the imported function `insertNoteMutation`
 - `react toast notify` is used in both handling successful and error messages
-- finally in order to render the results, a `return` function is declared by creating a form and input boxes that each take in a variable/state and the `onchange` event is used when the value changes.
+- finally, in order to render the results, a `return` function is declared by creating a form and input boxes that each take in a variable/state and the `onchange` event is used when the value changes.

 Create another file called `addNote.css` and add the following code to style the page: